Loadingname91/AlphaLudo/docs/README.md

 - **Results Analysis**: See `EXPERIMENTAL_RESULTS.md` for experimental methodology and findings
 - **Board Visualization**: See `VISUALIZATION_README.md` for creating annotated board images
 - **Results Structure**: See `../results/README.md` for results directory organization

-## Archived Documentation

-Outdated or development-phase documentation has been moved to `archive/`:
-- `IMPLEMENTATION_STATUS.md` - Development status tracking (archived)
-- `INDEX_VERIFICATION.md` - Board index verification notes (archived)
-- `BOARD_INDEX_REFERENCE.md` - Board index reference (archived)

-These files are kept for historical reference but are not part of the main documentation.